Do you need more space for work and play?

 When will I use this again?

-Just because you have not used something for a long time does not mean that you will never use it again but you need to try and make that distinction.
-For example, you may have done a lot of camping before your baby was born but have no plans to “rough” it with a new born.
+Just because you have not used something for a long time does not mean that you will never use it again.
+You just need to make that distinction.
+For example, you may have done a lot of camping before your baby was born but have no plans to “rough” it with a newborn.
 However, taking your kids camping as they get older is something you are looking forward to.
 Therefore, your tent and supplies are definitely worth keeping but perhaps just not under your feet.
-If you don’t have a garden shed or spare room in your garage then perhaps self storage is the best solution for this item.
+If you don’t have a garden shed or spare room in your garage then perhaps self-storage is the best solution for this item.

 Is it a hidden treasure and worth some money?

 Sometimes in our rush to clear a room and make space we can inadvertently throw out items of value.
-It is always a good idea before discarding older items to check out Ebay and make sure that the items are not worth some quick and easy money.
+It is always a good idea before discarding older items to check out similar items on eBay or Marketplace to make sure that the items are not worth some quick and easy cash.

 Is it worth storing for a year or should I just replace it when I am ready to use it?